In Lumeer, you can set up hierarchical relationships (i.e. hierarchies) between the rows in your tables. These relationships can have multiple levels.

 The record from which the arrow starts is superior to the record where the arrow ends.

 Moreover, hierarchies can also be used to filter your data.
 You can, for example, create an employee structure and filter by current user.
-You can then include employees reporting to the current users (in the hierarchy).
+Next, include employees reporting to the current users (in the hierarchy).

 Filter Switch to Work with Hierarchies